View this page in our printable booklet (PDF) here:

-Temperature Swings: Short-term strong heatwaves or cold snaps can cause bleaching events, but such events have occurred long before recent warming.
-Moreover, studies show coral can and do adapt to the gradual long-term pace of global warming.
-History shows that cold snaps can harm coral much worse than warm spells.
-In 2010, colder ocean temperatures off the coast of Florida killed more coral than any warm-water event, killing more than 40 percent of reef-building corals.
+Further, history shows that cold snaps can harm corals much more than warm spells.
+In 2010, lower-than-usual ocean temperatures off the coast of Florida killed more corals than any warm-water event, destroying more than 40 percent of reef-building corals in the area.9

 Quote from the source:

 “The majority of reef building corals are found within tropical and subtropical waters.
 These typically occur between 30° north and 30° south latitudes.
 The red dots on this map show the location of major stony coral reefs of the world.”https://web.archive.org/web/20201018031226/https://oceanservice.noaa.gov/education/tutorial_corals/coral05_distribution.html

 - Global Reef Project, “Coral Reef History,” accessed July 26, 2021, http://